ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Any number rolled on a single Die that can't be executed at the exact amount, must be Forfeited.
 * In addition: any number rolled on a single Die *can* be Forfeited at any tome, for any reason.

+### Doubles (Special Case)

-* In the case of rolling Doubles
+* In the case of rolling Doubles, it is just as Player gets an emtire extra Turn, immediately after their current Turn is done.
+(All other rules governing Dice still apply).

 ## Theory of Play